AdobeDocs/experience-manager-64.sv-SE/help/assets/aem-cc-integration-best-practices.md

 <!-- TBD for formatting.
 This article will get fixed automatically when 6.5 content is ported to it.
-And 6.5 content will be ported after updating it for AEM desktop app 2.0 best practices.
+And 6.5 content will be ported after updating it for [!DNL Experience Manager] desktop app 2.0 best practices.
 And it will be updated for DA2.0 best practices after 6.5 repo is available for writers to edit content in.
 -->